jhburns/3GCI/Documentation/Folders.md

 - */themes/GCI/scr/img*: Images needed in the site, make sure that every file is named differently here

-- */themes/GCI/scr/img/blog*: Where blog images should all be added

 - */themes/GCI/static*: non-compiled static files, only the favicon for now (Version 0.3.2)

-- */themes/GCI/static/created*: Where compiled assets are dumped by webpack
+- */themes/GCI/static/created*: Where compiled assets are dumped by webpack, DO NOT EDIT

-- */content*: Where blog articles are

-- */archetypes*: Contains the files that are called by hugo new.
+- */themes/GCI//archetypes*: Contains the files that are called by hugo new.
+Currently only for blog.

 ## Ignore